Optimizing Event-Driven Workflows in Microservices: Patterns for Scalability and Resilience

 Recovers from failures or enables testing; rebuilds state from historical events.

-- Replays events
+- Replays events from 24h ago.

 - Reconstructs state for recovery.